julia-dizhak/movie-app/README.md

-# Learning basic and core React, Components.
+# Learning basic and core React.

-Lessons divided:

 by egghead courses: